While mindlessly procrastinating on Facebook the other day, I found this repulsive image:

 There’s a reason you haven’t heard much about the ambitious Black women of 2013.
 Women like Mikki Kendall, Moya Bailey, Tatyana Fazlalizadeh, Corvida Raven, Leana Cabral, Melissa Harris-Perry, and Sil Lai Abrams, aren’t trending on reality TV, Vine, Worldstar, and Youtube because they don’t fit certain stereotypes.
 Kanye isn’t going to feature those women in his music videos and Tyler Perry will write them in his script as heartless bitches simply because they are powerful.

 The meme completely invalidates the work of the many women I mentioned above, and all the others who like them.
-Most of those women, in addition to many others, are fighting for the similar cause of equality that the women in the 1960’s did.
+Most of those women are fighting for the similar cause of equality that the women in the 1960’s did.

 Assumption 4: Black women are one-dimensional